goost/coldtranslation/README.md

 - `Key Delete`: Show/Hide the extra text
 - `Key Home`: Show/Hide the taskbar

+## How does _Simulate press of ○ (`Circle`)_ works

+The DialogBox shows the text not instanly, but in the same fashion as the game (it gets build up in a second or so, see the gif below for visualization).
+While I did try to match the timing of the text to the timing in the game, it only lines somewhat up if there are no cuts or something other in between the dialogs.
+To have the best "in-sync" experience, one should press the `Arrow Down Key` after _both_ dialogs are completly displayed (again, look at the video down below, each advance there is only one press of `Arrow Key Down`).

+The `Arrow Key Down` press mimics the behaviour of the `Circle` press in the game, this specifically means:

+- If one presses `Arrow Key Down` while the text in the DialogBox __is not__ completly shown, the text will instantly be shown, but no advance to the next line happens
+   - This is the same behaviour, as when one presses `Circle` in the game, while the text is not fully shown
+- If one presses `Arrow Key Down` while the text in the DialogBox __is__ completly shown, the text will advance to the next line
+- A `Circle` press is always simulated, regardless of the state of the text

+After some feedback, I realize that this behaviour (not always advancing, but first showing the full text) can cause confusion.
+Therefore it is possible that this will change in the future.

 ## Installation

 1. Download and install/extract [PS4Macro](https://github.com/komefai/PS4Macro)